 Fiscally responsible people don’t fear credit cards and the companies that issue them.
 They embrace them.

-With that in mind, I try to take advantage of my credit card company as often as I can — and I do so without feeling the slightest hint of guilt.
-Here’s several ways you can too:
+With that in mind, I take advantage of my credit card company as often as I can — and I do so without any guilt.
+Here are several ways you can too:

 In the world of personal finance, patience is a virtue.
-For months, Marriott had been trying to lure me to sign up for their rewards card.
-In January, they offered me 40,000 points.
-By June, they had upped the ante to 50,000 points.
-I finally bit after they incredibly sweetened the pot to 70,000 points.
+I remember when Marriott was courting me on an almost-monthly basis to sign up for their rewards card.
+At first, they were offering me 40,000 points.
+After six months, they had upped the ante to 50,000 points.
+Not long after that they sweetened the pot to 70,000 points.
+Hey, it’s not just the girls — every guy has his price too.
 Chumps!

 That’s right.
 If you’ve been a good customer, by all means, call up your credit card company and ask them to lower your interest rate.
 Odds are they’ll cave.
 But if they balk, tell them you’re going to close your account and: